-- No public nuisance is or will be created. - The burning is controlled so that a visibility hazard is not created on any roadway, rail track or air field as a result of the air contaminants being emitted. - The burning is conducted so that the contaminants do not adversely affect the ambient air quality of a city or town. - The initial burning shall begin only between three hours after sunrise and three hours before sunset and additional fuel shall not be intentionally added to the fire at times outside these limits.
-This requirement does not apply to the open burning allowed under OAC 252:100-13-7(2), (3), (4)(A) and (6)(B).
+- · No public nuisance is or will be created - The burning is controlled so that a visibility hazard is not created on any roadway, rail track or air field as a result of the air contaminants being emitted - The burning is conducted so that the contaminants do not adversely affect the ambient air quality of a city or town - The initial burning shall begin only between three hours after sunrise and three hours before sunset and additional fuel shall not be intentionally added to the fire at times outside these limits.
+This requirement does not apply to the open burning allowed under OAC 252: 100-13-7 (2) (3) (4)(A) and (6)(B).

-For more information on smoke management regulations contact the Oklahoma Department of Environmental Quality at: 1-800-869-1400, or view their rules on-line at: https://www.deq.ok.gov/air-quality-division/smoke-management/
+For more information on smoke management regulations contact the Oklahoma Department of Environmental Quality at: 1 800 869 1400, or view their rules on line at: deq.ob.gov/air quality division/smoke management

-Refer to the Oklahoma Forestry Services Burn Ban Map, https://forestry.ok.gov/burn-ban-info for restrictions in areas where air quality alerts are in effect.
+Refer to the Oklahoma Forestry Services Burn Ban Map, forestry.ok.gov for restrictions in areas where air quality alerts are in effect.